nurjavier8789/discord-presence-js/README.md

 ## Pre-Code
 1. Create new folder

-2. and open command prompt through the folder
+2. and open command prompt or powershell through the folder

 ![precode1](https://user-images.githubusercontent.com/70767613/178675166-850688db-9521-433a-b2a4-8d88cfc36153.png)
 or